 - NADH stimulates and enhances the immune system.

-- NADH enhances the production of dopamine, a very important brain chemical (also known as a neurotransmitter).
-NADH has been called Mother Nature's anti-depressant.
+- NADH enhances the production of dopamine, a very important brain chemical, also known as a neurotransmitter.
+Because of this NADH has been called Mother Nature's anti-depressant.

 - NADH increases the bio-availability of nitric oxide, known to provide increased blood flow, oxygen delivery, glucose uptake, muscle velocity, power output, and muscle growth